 There is a better way, however, to interpret these difficult passages.
 Everything in the Bible becomes much clearer when we have Jesus and the Gospel in mind.
-Jesus said that all of Scripture is actually about him (Matthew 24:27, John 5:39).
+Jesus said that all of Scripture is actually about him (Luke 24:27, John 5:39).
 Therefore when we read about children dying in the Old Testament we must think, “How does this point to Jesus and the Gospel?”

 Everything in the Bible points to Jesus Christ, even the death of babies.

 Why Does God Kill Babies in the Old Testament?
 Answer: Man’s Sin